 - Therapy with DMARDs should be started as soon as the diagnosis of RA is made. - Treatment should be aimed at reaching a target of sustained remission or low disease activity in every patient - Monitoring should be frequent in active disease (every 1-3 months); if there is no improvement by at most 3 months after the start of treatment or the target has not been reached by 6 months, therapy should be adjusted - 4.
-MTX should be part of the first treatment strategy - In patients with a contraindication to MTX (or early intolerance), leflunomide or sulfasalazine should be considered as part of the (first) treatment strategy - Short-term glucocorticoids should be considered when initiating or changing csDMARDs, in different dose regimens and routes of administration, but should be tapered as rapidly as clinically feasible - If the treatment target is not achieved with the first csDMARD strategy, in the absence of poor prognostic factors, other csDMARDs should be considered. - If the treatment target is not achieved with the first csDMARD strategy, when poor prognostic factors are present, addition of a bDMARD^{1,2} or a tsDMARD3 should be considered; current practice would be to start a bDMARD\$ - bDMARDs1,2 and tsDMARDs#3 should be combined with a csDMARD; in patients who cannot use csDMARDs as comedication, IL-6 pathway inhibitors and tsDMARDs may have some advantages compared with other bDMARDs - 10.
-If a bDMARD or tsDMARD[§] has failed, treatment with another bDMARD or a tsDMARD should be considered; if one TNF-inhibitor therapy has failed, patients may receive another TNF-inhibitor or an agent with another mode of action - If a patient is in persistent remission after having tapered glucocorticoids, one can consider tapering bDMARDs, especially if this treatment is combined with a csDMARD - If a patient is in persistent remission, tapering the csDMARD could be considered boDMARDs or the respective EMA-approved/FDA-approved biosimilars.
+MTX should be part of the first treatment strategy - In patients with a contraindication to MTX (or early intolerance), leflunomide or sulfasalazine should be considered as part of the (first) treatment strategy - Short-term glucocorticoids should be considered when initiating or changing csDMARDs, in different dose regimens and routes of administration, but should be tapered as rapidly as clinically feasible - If the treatment target is not achieved with the first csDMARD strategy, in the absence of poor prognostic factors, other csDMARDs should be considered - If the treatment target is not achieved with the first csDMARD strategy, when poor prognostic factors are present, addition of a bDMARD\ or a tsDMARD\ should be considered; current practice would be to start a bDMARD\$ - bDMARDs\1,2 and tsDMARDs#3 should be combined with a csDMARD; in patients who cannot use csDMARDs as comedication, IL-6 pathway inhibitors and tsDMARDs may have some advantages compared with other bDMARDs - 10.
+If a bDMARD\ or tsDMARD has failed, treatment with another bDMARD or a tsDMARD should be considered; if one TNF-inhibitor therapy has failed, patients may receive another TNF-inhibitor or an agent with another mode of action - If a patient is in persistent remission after having tapered glucocorticoids, one can consider tapering bDMARDs, especially if this treatment is combined with a csDMARD - If a patient is in persistent remission, tapering the csDMARD could be considered

-The symbols (, §, #) indicate different levels of evidence which are correspondingly provided together with voting results and levels of agreement in table 3.
+The symbols (\, §, #) indicate different levels of evidence which are correspondingly provided together with voting results and levels of agreement in table 3.